cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 The agent is implemented as [derivation agent] using `DerivationWithTimeSeries`.
 Please note: 1) derivations with time series are currently restricted to synchronous derivations, i.e., derivations which get computed immediately upon request and 2) derivations with time series do not return any specific output triples, as all updates to the time series are expected to be conducted within the agent logic.
 Initial derivation output triples will only be generated when creating new derivation using `createSyncDerivationForNewInfo`.

-The internal Forecasting Agent logic ensures that updated forecasts either completely replace the previously instantiated forecast (i.e., overwrite entire time series table and update input/output intervals in KG) if `OVERWRITE_FORECAST=true` or create a new forecast instance and connect it as output to the corresponding derivation if `OVERWRITE_FORECAST=false` (the outdated forecast instance will be disconnected from the derivation, but remains to exists in the KG).
+The internal Forecasting Agent logic ensures that updated forecasts either completely replace the previously instantiated forecast (i.e., overwrite entire time series table and update input/output intervals in KG) if `OVERWRITE_FORECAST=true` or create a new forecast instance (incl. all associated triples) and connect it as output to the corresponding derivation if `OVERWRITE_FORECAST=false` (the outdated forecast instance will be disconnected from the derivation, but remains to exists in the KG).

-Forecast models

-The following code snippet provides an overview of how to create new and update forecasts:
+The following code snippet provides an overview of how to create new and update existing forecast derivations:
 ```python
 # Create derivation client
 from pyderivationagent.kg_operations import PyDerivationClient